MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 ## Create a new manual order and send it through orchestration

-To create a new manual order and send it through orchestration, follow these steps.
+To create a new manual order and send it through orchestration, follow these steps:

 1. On the **Sales** page, select **New**.
 1. On the **Order** page, enter values for the mandatory fields, and then select **Save**.